Hakbouj/-Building-A-Dashboard-With-IBM-Cognos-Analytics/README.md

-# Please click on Part A - Building A Dashboard With IBM Cognos Analytics.pdf
+# Please click on Final-capstone-story-Hakim Boujbel
+# To see the presentation
 # Thank You